THE EARLY YEARS

 On a rainy day was born an enlightened saint

 On an overcast day in the early spring of 1938, Gurudev was born into a simple Brahmin family consisting of his parents, elder sister, and maternal grandparents.
-His father, Bhagat Ram ji, a chemicals trader by profession, and his mother, Ram Pyari ji, were a kind and pious couple.
+His father, Bhagat Ram ji, a chemicals trader by profession, and his mother, Ram Pyari ji, were a simple and kind couple.

-Sage Brighu, one of the seven great sages of Hinduism, who wrote the Brighu Samhita around 5,000 years ago, knew this realized soul was destined to be named Rajinder and not Sant Prakash.
-The Samhita had this to say about Gurudev– ‘An ansh (part) of Shiv will take birth in a village named Hariana and his name will begin with ‘Raj’.
+Sage Brighu, one of the seven great sages of Hinduism, wrote the Brighu Samhita thousands of years ago and knew that this realised soul was destined to be named Rajinder and not Sant Prakash.
+The Samhita had this to say about Gurudev– ‘An ansh (part) of Shiv will take birth in a village named Hariana, and his name will begin with Raj.’

-Shiv is a power that is the amalgam of a set of qualities and attributes.
-A person who has spiritually evolved to achieve a state of mukti (release from the cycle of life and death) can be defined as a manifestation of Shiv because at that stage of evolution, he has in him all the attributes of Shiv which are illustratively manifested in Shankar.
-Such a being could either be in a human or ethereal form.
-Many deities have evolved to the level where the power of Shiv has manifested in them.
-Some of the manifestations of Shiv in human form are Hanuman, Parshuram, Gurudev, Buddhe Baba, Gorakshanath, etc.
+Shiv is a power amalgam of a set of qualities and attributes.
+A person who has spiritually evolved to achieve a state of mukti can be defined as a manifestation of Shiv.
+Such a being could either be in human or ethereal form.
+Some of the manifestations of Shiv in human form are Hanuman, Parshuram, Gurudev, Buddhe Baba, Gorakshnath, Jesus, Guru Nanak, Guru Gobind Singh, etc.

-Despite predictions of the little boy’s future being anything but ordinary, Gurudev’s early years were seeped in normalcy.
-When he was around 5 years old, he joined DAV Modern School in Hariana and studied subjects like Hindi, Urdu, and Farsi.
-His schoolmates remembered him as an easy-going boy who prioritized mischief over academics and made friends with ease.
+Gurudev’s early years were seeped in normalcy despite predictions of his future being anything but ordinary.
+When he was around five years old, he joined DAV Modern School in Hariana and studied Hindi, Urdu, and Farsi.
+His schoolmates remembered him as an easy-going boy who preferred mischief over academics and made friends with ease.

 Healed and mobile, Gurudev returned to his mischievous ways.
-His schoolmate, Subhhash Sabharwal, and he would race back from school, making pit stops to pluck fruits from the fields that lined their path.
-Acting on the complaints of irritable farmers whose fruit had been picked, Gurudev’s father would berate and threaten him with dire consequences if he did not mend his naughty ways, but Gurudev remained unfazed.
+He and his schoolmate, Subbhash Sabharwal, would race back from school, making pit stops to pluck fruits from the fields lining their path.
+Acting on the complaints of angry farmers whose fruits had been picked, Gurudev’s father would berate and threaten him with dire consequences if he did not mend his naughty ways, but his son remained unfazed.

-During one such fruit picking escapade at a dargah (shrine of a Muslim saint), Gurudev and Subhhash were caught red-handed by a fakir (Sufi mystic) who lived there.
+During a fruit picking escapade at a dargah, Gurudev and Subbhash were caught red-handed by a fakir (mystic) who lived there.
 He asked the boys to bow their heads at the shrine to atone for the act.
 They did as instructed.
-After this incident, Gurudev visited the dargah regularly to spend time with the fakir.
-Only this time, the eagerness was not for the fruit but for the seed of spiritual knowledge.
+Following this incident, Gurudev returned to the dargah regularly to spend time with the fakir.
+This time, the desire was for the fruit of spiritual knowledge